How to pack books for moving

 Check, Tape and Label your box

 The final step is to to check, tape and label your boxes.
-Tape the box when you are completely happy the books have been packed properly.
+Tape the box when you are completely happy using the same technique outlined above.
 Lastly label each box with a sharpie, listing the contents of each box and what room you would like them to go to in your new home.

 Additional tips for packing books for moving –

-Donate unwanted books.
-We like to donate to our local charity Children's Book Project but for a full list of ideas of where to donate your unwanted books check out our page where to donate your books when moving which will be coming soon.
+- Donate unwanted books.
+We like to donate to our local charity Children’s Book Project but or a full list of ideas of where to donate your unwanted books check out where to donate your books when moving